tuckner/ansible-art/README.md

 # About

-This is an Ansible 'Action' plugin to run 'Atomics' from the Atomic Red Team repo.
+This is an Ansible Action Plugin to run Atomics from the Atomic Red Team project.
-Ansible will detect the remote operating system, gather commands needed to be run for the technique given, remote to the device, and execute the commands.
+Ansible will detect the remote operating system, gather commands needed to be run for the technique given, remote to the device, and execute the commands via Ansible's 'raw' command execution.

 # Installation